Raphael Bocco

-John Raphael Bocco (born 5 August 1989) is a Tanzanian international footballer who plays for Simba, as a striker.
+John Raphael Bocco (born 5 August 1989) is a Tanzanian international footballer who plays for JKT Tanzania, as a striker.

 Club career

 Born in Dar es Salaam, Bocco began his career with Azam for nearly 10 years.

 He signed a two-year contract with Simba in June 2017.
 He signed a new two-year contract in April 2021.

+In July 2024 he signed for JKT Tanzania.

 International career

 He made his senior international debut for Tanzania in 2009, and has appeared in FIFA World Cup qualifying matches.